determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

 sometimes resolved by additionally installing the ``apptainer-setuid`` package.

 *********************
- PodMan Known Issues
+ Podman Known Issues
 *********************

--  Determined uses PodMan in `rootless mode
+-  Determined uses Podman in `rootless mode
    <https://docs.podman.io/en/latest/markdown/podman.1.html#rootless-mode>`__.
 There are several
    configuration errors that may be encountered: